 - Fewer Clips Needed – Each clip covers more length than a single pin, so you can use fewer clips over the entire project.

-- Less Likely To Get Lost – The bulkier size and bright colors make finding clips easier in your project or when dropped on the floor, so no one accidentally steps on it and gets poked.
+- Less Likely To Get Lost – The bulkier size and bright colors make finding clips easier in your project or when dropped on the floor, so no one accidentally steps on them and gets poked.

 - Great For Larger Variety Of Fabrics – Clips work better on slippery material, bulky fabric, and fabrics where you don’t want to risk making holes like vinyl and leather.

 - Stronger Hold – Pins can slip and cause your fabric to slip out of place.
 Clips don’t slip or distort the fabric.
 And they hold multiple layers of fabric when seaming or binding.

 - Won’t Damage Patterns – Clips have a strong hold but won’t tear or pierce your patterns, so you can use them to hold patterns on the fold.

 - Make Seaming Knits Easier – Knits often have edges that roll, but clips can flatten out those edges to make sewing them much easier.

 Disadvantages Of Sewing Clips